 Do I need any permits or licenses?

 Once you have an established business entity, the next step before beginning to carry on business is to Obtaining a Business License.
-You must get his permission from any locality where you will carrying on operations.
+You must get his permission from any locality where you will carry on operations.
 Other considerations are temporary Business Permits and Occupations Licenses for carrying on certain types of trades or crafts.

 How do I set up to hire employees and pay taxes?